stikosek/stikosekutilities/README.md

-# IMPORTANT
-all new updates are going to be only released on our discord server! you can find it here below this message.

-# Discord server
-discord.gg/stikosek

 # stikosek utilities

-A hack / utility client for the game "Muck"
+A hack / utility client for the game Muck
 Coded updated and managed by stikosek.

 # Curently contains: